-Agreed that not all the classic innovations gained the desired popularity amongst Nigerian farmers (e.g. yellow maize) due to certain cultural barriers, they have made tremendous positive impacts in people's livelihoods.
-Thus, there is nothing wrong for Axis Genetics[3], for instance, to breed a "cholera-vaccine-expressing banana" or plantain for the purpose of use in cholera infested communities in the south (see Trewavas, 2002) if such biotechnology is proven beyond any reasonable doubt that it is not counter-productive to both human and environmental well-being.
+Although not all the classic innovations gained the desired popularity amongst Nigerian farmers (e.g. yellow maize) due to certain cultural barriers, they have made tremendous positive impacts in people's livelihoods.
+Thus, there is nothing wrong in Axis Genetics3, for instance, breeding a "cholera-vaccine-expressing banana" or plantain for the purpose of use in cholera infested communities in the South (Trewavas 2002) if such biotechnology is proven beyond any reasonable doubt that it is not counter-productive to both human and environmental wellbeing.
 What is essential is that we need to be mindful of the importance of the context and endogenous content of whatever research is being conducted.
-Interestingly, a team of experts commissioned by the (erstwhile) UN Secretary General, Kofi Annan, in 2002 to provide answers on how to achieve higher agricultural productivity, nay, a GR in Africa reports:
+Interestingly, a team of experts commissioned by the [erstwhile] UN Secretary General, Kofi Annan, in 2002 to provide answers on how to achieve higher agricultural productivity, nay, a GR in Africa reports:

-[...] the diverse African situation implies that no single magic "technological bullet" is available for radically improving African agriculture.
-A comprehensive set of strategies will thus be necessary in Africa for the effective harnessing of science and technology to meet human needs [...]
-African agriculture will require numerous "rainbow evolutions" that differ in both nature and extent among the many different types of farming systems and institutions throughout Africa - rather than a single Green Revolution (InterAcademy Council (IAC), 2003).
+...the diverse African situation implies that no single magic "technological bullet" is available for radically improving African agriculture.
+A comprehensive set of strategies will thus be necessary in Africa for the effective harnessing of science and technology to meet human needs...
+African agriculture will require numerous "rainbow evolutions" that differ in both nature and extent among the many different types of farming systems and institutions throughout Africa - rather than a single Green Revolution (InterAcademy Council, 2003).

 Indeed, a GMO project that seeks to alleviate poverty in Africa needs to be mindful of good ethical conduct and sincerity in its research and development procedure.
-A poverty reduction initiative must be perceived and seen by all stakeholders as a win-win endeayour.
-It must not be just another western agenda to further purloin poor economies of the south.
-It is thus important that development corporations and agencies desist from any strategies that could significantly disrupt the livelihoods patterns and adjustments from which local people not only derive economic well-being but also social satisfaction and fulfilment.
+A poverty reduction initiative must be perceived and seen by all stakeholders as a win-win endeavour.
+It must not be just another Western agenda to further purloin poor economies of the South.
+It is thus important that development corporations and agencies desist from any strategies that could significantly disrupt the livelihoods patterns and adjustments from which local people not only derive economic wellbeing but also social satisfaction and fulfillment.
 As such, Africa-specific projects need to recognise the importance of a context-specific approach in their operational and production strategies.
-Although not without their associated constraints, however, a number of success stories have been recorded in participatory farming systems and commodity research in some contexts in Africa and elsewhere (see Chambers et al., 1989; Scoones and Thompson, 1994).
-In other words, it will not be out of place to conduct some broad-based longitudinal and regional/trans-boundary field research on GMOs in Africa long enough to determine whether such long-term research are relevant to local contexts before releasing them for public consumption.
-GMOs research and products that are clear, simple and which raise little or no anxiety about human and environmental health may in the long run be appropriate in the African context after all.
+Although not without their associated constraints, however, a number of success stories have been recorded in participatory farming systems and commodity research in some contexts in Africa and elsewhere (Chambers et al., 1989; Scoones and Thompson, 1994).
+In other words, it will not be out of place to conduct some broad-based longitudinal and regional/trans-boundary field research on GMOs in Africa over a long enough period to determine whether such long-term research is relevant to local contexts before releasing them for public consumption.
+GMOs research and products that are clear, simple and which raise little or no anxiety about human and environmental health may in the long-run be appropriate in the African context after all.